Exposing the dead-cone effect of jet quenching in QCD medium: Splitting-angle distributions in -meson tagged jets in p+p

-In order to verify the configurations and setups, and also to provide a p+p baseline for further investigation, we implement the same configurations of the event generator, methods, and analysis procedures as the experiment to calculate the observable of $\rm R(\theta)$.
-PYTHIA 8~\cite{Sjostrand:2007gs} and the anti-$k_T$ algorithm~\cite{Cacciari:2008gp} from the Fastjet package~\cite{Cacciari:2011ma} is used to simulate the production of the $\rm D^0$-meson tagged jets with a transverse momentum in the interval of $\rm 5< p^{ch}_{T, jet}<50$~GeV in p+p collisions, it requires that there should be only one $\rm D^0$-meson candidate selected in the transverse-momentum interval $\rm 2< p^{D^0}_T<36$~GeV/c.
-The Cambridge-Aachen (C/A) algorithm~\cite{Dokshitzer:1997in} is implemented to recluster the constituents in jets since it is also angular-ordered, the same as the QCD emissions.
-By iteratively declustering the splitting tree, the reclustering history and the measurements of the primary two prongs structures are recorded at each declustering step: the angle between the daughter prongs in splittings, $\theta$, the relative momentum transfer of the splitting, $\rm k_T$, and the energy of the parton initiating the splitting (the radiator), $\rm E_{Radiator}$. $\rm k_T > \Lambda_{QCD}=200 $~MeV$/c$ is implemented to suppress the hadronisation effects~\cite{Lifson:2020gua}.
-And it should be noted that in each declustering step, the prongs containing $\rm D^0$-meson candidates are always being followed.
-Splittings reconstructed from inclusive jets are then selected as references since the inclusive jets are dominated by massless gluon and nearly massless quark-initiated jets.
-However, there is no flavor tagging available in it.
-To be compatible with the splittings in $\rm D^0$-meson jets, the leading prongs are consistently followed at each reclustering step and a minimum cut is imposed to the leading charged hadron in the leading prong of the recorded splitting in inclusive jets, $\rm p^{ch, leadinghadron}_{T, inclusivejets} \geq 2.8$~GeV$/s$ which corresponds to the lower transverse momentum cut $2$~GeV of the $\rm D^0$-meson in $\rm D^0$-meson jets.
+PYTHIA 8~\cite{Sjostrand:2007gs} is used as the event generator, the anti-$k_T$ algorithm~\cite{Cacciari:2008gp} from the Fastjet package~\cite{Cacciari:2011ma} is used to simulate the production of jets with a transverse momentum in the interval of $\rm 5< p^{ch}_{T, jet}<50$~GeV.
+The $\rm D^0$-meson selected in the transverse-momentum interval $\rm 2< p^{D^0}_T<36$~GeV/c.
+Once the required jets are selected, the internal splitting tree is reconstructed.
+After the preparation of the jets, in the iterative de-clustering processes, the Cambridge-Aachen (C/A) algorithm~\cite{Dokshitzer:1997in} is implemented to recluster the constituents in jets using the angular-ordered nature of the splittings, the same as the QCD emissions.
+By iterative declustering the splitting tree, the reclustering history is exposed.
+The measurements of the primary two prongs structures are recorded at each declustering step: the angle between the daughter prongs in splittings, $\theta$, the relative momentum transfer of the splitting, $\rm k_T$, and the energy of the parton initiating the splitting (the radiator), $\rm E_{Radiator}$. $\rm k_T > \Lambda_{QCD}=200 $~MeV$/c$ is implemented to suppress the hadronisation effects~\cite{Lifson:2020gua}.
+The prongs containing $\rm D^0$-mesons are always being followed to reconstruct the gluon emission history off a charm quark in a vacuum with an emission angle at each splitting process.
+The contaminations of gluon splitting contribution of the heavy flavor production were studied with MC simulations and found to be negligible.
+A minimum cut is imposed to the leading charged hadron in the leading prong of the recorded splitting in inclusive jets, $\rm p^{leadinghadron}_{T} \geq 2.8$~GeV$/s$ which corresponds to the lower transverse momentum cut $2$~GeV of the $\rm D^0$-meson in $\rm D^0$-meson tagged jets.